-The purpose of the Local Mitigation Strategy is to establish an ongoing process that will make hazard mitigation part of the daily functioning of the entire community, including both public and private sectors and our residents themselves.
-The Local Mitigation Strategy is a plan that serves as a bridge between local governments’ comprehensive growth management plans, the county comprehensive emergency management plan, land development regulations, and relevant ordinances and codes such as those for floodplain management.
-This strategy integrates mitigation initiatives established through various policies, programs, and regulations into a single stand-alone working document.
+The purpose of the Local Mitigation Strategy (LMS) is to establish an ongoing process that makes hazard mitigation part of the daily functioning of the entire community, including both public and private sectors and our residents themselves.
+The LMS is a multi-jurisdictional ‘all-hazards’ mitigation plan that serves as a bridge between local governments’ comprehensive growth management plans, the County’s comprehensive emergency management plan, land development regulations, and relevant ordinances and codes such as those for floodplain management.
+The LMS integrates mitigation initiatives established through various policies, programs, and regulations into a single, stand-alone working document.

 Mitigation plans identify potential hazards and vulnerabilities, set goals and establish specific mitigation actions to reduce risk of natural or man-made or natural hazards to people, buildings, infrastructure and the environment.
 Local mitigation plans are required under Section 322 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act) as enacted under the Disaster Mitigation Act of 2000 in order to be eligible for federal hazard mitigation grants.

 HISTORY OF THE PINELLAS COUNTY LOCAL MITIGATION STRATEGY